 This free guided meditation: “Blissful Mind Meditation” uses plenty of guided imagery to lead you into a state of deep relaxation and then opens your heart and mind to experience a natural state of bliss.
 It is a very peaceful and positive free guided meditation that lasts for about 15 – 20 minutes.
 It will leave you feeling calm, centered for deep inner peace.

 Meditation techniques allow you to use your cognitive ability to pay close attention to your feelings at that moment without judgment, fostering emotional resilience.
-It also helps you to develop positivity in life by helping concentration in class, work, and even home.
+It also helps you to develop positivity in life by helping concentrate in class, work, and even at home.

 Stress can manifest itself in many ways causing physical, emotional, or even mental issues.
 We need tools to find the optimal approach to either minimize or end it.
 Stress can often make our life feel so difficult as if it’s a constant struggle, but using these tools can make a significant change to your life if you use them regularly and correctly.

 How to Use the 80/20 Principle to Reduce Stress

 The 80/20 rule popularly known as the Pareto Principle was born by an Italian, Vilfredo Pareto, after observing that approximately 20% of the people living in Italy owned an astonishing 80% of the wealth.
 It reflected a simple symmetry of inequality then, and the principle gradually spread to other areas of life, particularly stress relief.
 According to Pareto, the majority of any output comes from the minority of any input.

 From a wellness perspective, 80% of your health problems will come from 20% of the lifestyle choices you make.
 Smoking, for example, is a small thing that causes many people health problems.
 When it comes to stress something that seems trivial would be enough to trigger major problems in some people.